LGBTQ history in Sri Lanka: Article 365

 Article 365 of the Penal Code criminalised homosexual sex between two men.
 Despite the criminalisation of homosexual sex, the island remained largely free of witch-hunts or programs against LGBT, and was often considered to be a safe haven for Europeans fleeing homophobia back home; it is thought that the natives' views of homosexuality from Hinduism/Buddhism initially helped restrain homophobia to lower levels.

-Sri Lanka (Post-Colonialism)
+Sri Lanka since 1948

 Regardless of their sexuality, the men are expected to marry women in adulthood.

 Lesbian Sex Criminalized

 Same-sex relations between two women were outlawed in 1995.
 Constitutional Affairs Minister G. L. Peiris at the time was trying to decriminalise homosexual relations between two men, but members of the parliament revolted against the proposal and, after realising that lesbians were not covered under the existing law, voted to expand the law to cover women as well.
 The law states that lesbian sex is punishable by up to twelve years in prison.

 The media at the time was mostly supportive of motions to support the lesbian community on the island according to Chinese news outlet, South China Morning Post.
 This is however conflicted by a news report from the UK's BBC which stated that the Sri Lanka Press Council set aside a complaint against a homophobic letter published in a leading newspaper, stating that lesbianism was an "act of sadism".

 The island's LGBT community would meet up annually at a resort to celebrate homosexuality.
 The rampant problem of child sex abuse in the Sangha is widely known, but many observers do not find evidence for it.